matatk/agrip/ldl/tutorial.md

 Try changing the `pos` to "tl" from "t" and you'll find that you have to move to the left/west to find the stairs up to room "other".

-It is important to note that even when you use the `pos` attribute to change the position on the wall in the "start" room, you still always end up in "other" at the same place—the connection on that side is made in the default place of the middle of the connecting wall, at ground level.
+It is important to note that even when you use the `pos` attribute to change the position on the wall in the "start" room, you still always end up in "other" at the same place&mdash;the connection on that side is made in the default place of the middle of the connecting wall, at ground level.

 Once you're happy with this, you might be asking how you can reposition the connector on the target room’s side.
 Let’s take the example above and change it so that both rooms are actually at the same height but the door between them is at the top of the wall.
 Stairs will be built to get up to and down from the door on both sides.